 THE WEEKEND DOG-WALKING FORECAST: We grade the weather outlook for taking your pet outdoors.

-SUNDAY: Mostly cloudy in the morning, sunny in the afternoon.
-High of 69.
-"C"
+SUNDAY: Partly cloudy in the morning with scattered showers and thunderstorms in the aftrenoon.
+High of 77.
+"B"

 Here’s my lovely wife, Jennifer with this week’s main blog: